Tapio-Measurement-Technologies/tapio-analysis/docs/tapio_analysis_manual.md

 - `View -> Paper machine data` can be used to open the paper machine file to visualize the components on top of the spectrum.

 <br><img src="img/selected-frequency-spectrum.png" alt="Selection of frequency in the spectrum" width="40%"><br><small></small><br>

+#### Note about spectral calculations in Tapio Analysis
+All spectral calculations in the software are based on the Welch method, which involves splitting the data into overlapping windows, calculating the a spectrum for each window and averaging the results.
+This method helps reduce noise and deal with data instationarities but reduces frequencyt resolution.
+The choice of window length influences both the frequency resolution and noise levels in the spectrum.

+The window length can be adjusted to balance between noise reduction and resolution enhancement.
+Shorter windows give better noise control but reduce frequency detail, while longer windows enhance frequency resolution at the cost of increased noise.
+The user can adjust the window length using the slider in the analysis interface.
+It is important to select a window size that highlights the peaks of interest with sufficient detail while minimizing noise.

+The maximum frequency is determined by the Nyquist frequency, which depends on the sampling interval.
+For instance, if the sampling interval is 12.8 mm, the maximum frequency will be half of the sample rate (e.g. 625 cycles per meter for a 12.8 mm sampling interval).

+# Visualization of harmonics
+It is typical for rotating elements to cause peaks in the spectrum at integer multiples (harmonics) of their rotating frequency.
+The software provides tools to visualize these harmonics.
+You can control how many harmonic frequencies are displayed by adjusting the setting MAX_HARMONICS in the local_settings.py file.

 ### Spectrogram